-This is going to be part 1 of 3 of how to use Nokia’s 5620 SAM to automatically create and delete DNS records for network interfaces.
+This is part 2 of 3 of how to use Nokia’s 5620 SAM to automatically create and delete DNS records for network interfaces.
 This is an on going project, so not all the details have been worked out.

-Part 1 (aka this post) will be the background and tools I’m planning on using.
+Part 1 will be the background and tools I’m planning on using.

-Part 2 (link sometime in the future) will be on getting it to actually work and making it a bit more modular so it can be customized for any company.
+Part 2 (aka this post) will be on getting it to actually work and making it a bit more modular so it can be customized for any company.

 Part 3 (link sometime way in the future) will be on adding more automation, like tracking interfaces that were removed and delete them after a set period of time.

 All of the code will be available on GitHub.

 SAMOpy has the base code for interacting with Nokia’s 5620 SAM.
 Right now, the only function that is implemented for end users is the get_network_interfaces().
 I am planning on breaking it up and a little bit easier to use for more situations.
 The nice thing with the SAM OSS XML interface is that you can reuse a lot of the XML.
 This means that once I figure out how to implement some functionality (like filtering), it will be easy to use it in any CRUD action.
 For the time being, I’m not planning on implementing a lot more to the code.
 I’ll probably add some additional stuff if I get time to work on automating other parts of 5620 SAM, but for the time being, this is a good first step and a good demo to get others on board.

 I haven’t published the sam2dns.py code yet as it’s not really fit for public release.
 I will release a stripped down version to show the concept, but as of now, it’s too custom.